soCallmeAdityaKumar/Google-Developers-Community-Visualization-Tool/README.md

 3. Upcoming Events.-Find complete information about the upcoming events.
 4. Old GDG-Find details of old GDG and Groups(from https://gdgsearch.com/)
 5. All events which ended last week or started will be displayed in last week events

-Comming soon ...
-1.Connection with the Google Earth.
+6. Can be connected with the Liquid Galaxy and GDG can be visualise on Google earth